 Given this requirement, we note that the Finite Difference formulation lacks an analogous term to the Finite Element mass matrix.
 We consequently require $M$ to be the identity matrix in an equivalent Finite Element formulation, given all other terms are equal.
-The latter can easily be verified for a stiffness matrix assembled with first order Lagrange polynomials and a collocation method.
+The latter can easily be verified for a stiffness matrix assembled with first-order Lagrange polynomials and a collocation method.
 The derivation of such an equivalent scheme has been covered in section \ref{sec:fdm}.
-Using collocated Finite Elements is chosen here for sake of comparison as well as for computational efficiency.
+Using collocated Finite Elements is chosen here for the sake of comparison as well as for computational efficiency.
 The resulting mass matrix can then be inverted trivially by taking the element-wise inverse instead of computing the full inverse.
 Such an operation is considerably more expensive and should thus be avoided if possible.

 To compare both schemes regarding efficiency, we implement both schemes from scratch within the Julia programming language \cite{bezansonJuliaFreshApproach2017}.
-Due to its flexiblity, high level syntax and simultaneous, granular control over various performance aspects via its rich type system, Julia has gained considerable momentum in the past few years within the scientific community.
+Due to its flexibility, high-level syntax and simultaneous, granular control over various performance aspects via its rich type system, Julia has gained considerable momentum in the past few years within the scientific community.
 We carefully set up both schemes using analogous data structures to enable a side-to-side comparison of the computational complexity.
-The most high level parts of the codes are given in Listing \ref{lst:ac-code}.
+The most high-level parts of the codes are given in Listing \ref{lst:ac-code}.

-We also include the functions that are called within each time step to solve the semidiscrete system, in order to give a high level view of which steps are necessary and how they are implemented in particular.
+We also include the functions that are called within each time step to solve the semidiscrete system, to give a high-level view of which steps are necessary and how they are implemented in particular.
 Both semidiscrete systems use in-place operations to avoid memory allocations.
-For the CG-FEM code, we implement a full mesh topology to solve the problem with a first order method although both discretisations consist of cartesian meshes.
+For the CG-FEM code, we implement a full mesh topology to solve the problem with a first-order method although both discretizations consist of cartesian meshes.
 One could in this case assume a globally constant jacobian and thus save a considerable amount of arithmetic complexity.
 However, this would skew the results regarding performance and would not make full use of the flexibility of the FEM.